PederHA/inginious-coding-style/README.md

 ## Configuration

-INGInious Coding Style is highly configurable, and provides granular control over which grading categories are enabled, as well as their names and descriptions.
+INGInious Coding Style is highly configurable and provides granular control over which grading categories are enabled, as well as the names and descriptions of the categories.

-Furthermore, experimental support for modifying the total grade of a submission by calculating the mean of `(automated_grade + coding_style_grades)` is also available, although it is currently not guaranteed to be bug-free.
+Furthermore, experimental and cutting-edge features are made available in the `experimental` section.
+It is not advised to enable these settings in production.
+When these features are production-ready, they are moved out of the `experimental` section

 ### Minimal Configuration

-If you only want to use the default configuration, you can add the following to your INGInious configuration file:
+The following YAML snippet provides the default plugin configuration, and is a good starting point for exploring the plugin's functionality:

 ```yml
 plugins: